why-arong/hypervisor-config/README.md

 1. Press `F5` to open a new Extension Development Host window
 2. Inside the host window, open the folder containing the `config.yml` file
+3. Inside the host window, open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) and type `hypervisorConfig`
-3. When you click on the `config.yml`, the UI will be rendered.
+4. Then when you click on the `config.yml`, the UI will be rendered.
-4. After finishing your configuratins, you can click the `Generate` buton to apply the changes to the `config.yml` file.
+5. After finishing your configuratins, you can click the `Generate` buton to apply the changes to the `config.yml` file.
+6. You can also change the contents in the ui by changing the config.yml file.